LPGA FOUNDATION SCHOLARSHIPS

 - The Goldie Bateson Scholarship is an initiative of the LPGA Teaching and Club Professionals (T&CP) Midwest Section membership and is awarded to junior golfers between the ages of 7 and 17 who have an interest in learning and playing the game of golf.
 Ten $250 scholarships will be awarded in 2013.
 Eligible candidates must reside within one of the following LPGA T&CP Midwest Section States: Minnesota, Wisconsin, Michigan, Iowa, Illinois, Indiana, Ohio, Missouri, Kentucky, Arkansas, Tennessee, Louisiana, Mississippi, or Alabama.

-2014 LPGA Foundation Scholarship Applications are now available.
-Visit each scholarship page for detailed information and to download application forms.
+The 2014 LPGA Foundation Scholarship recipients will be announced soon!
+Visit each scholarship page for detailed information.

 Click here to see the recipients of 2013 Scholarships>>